AT&T pulls 2020 financial forecast as coronavirus clouds business

 AT&T Inc pulled its financial forecast for the year on Wednesday as the impact of the coronavirus pandemic clouded its view for the foreseeable future.
-Although the company reported revenue and profit per share that was short of Wall Street expectations in the first quarter, a surge in new phone subscribers sent shares up 1.5% in morning trading.
+Although the company reported revenue and profit per share that was short of Wall Street expectations in the first quarter, a surge in new phone subscribers sent shares up 1.5% in morning trading, but fell 2% later in the day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)